 Abishek is a lawyer currently enrolled as a candidate in Master’s Programme in Public Policy course at the Institute of Public Policy, National Law School of India University, Bengaluru.
 After having had a crack at avenues of pure law through internships at various law firms and with litigants, he realized the gulf of disconnect that existed between his motivation to pursue law and the practice of it in real life.
 Thereafter, he utilized his remaining internship space working at Human Rights Commissions, the Reserve Bank of India, and Vidhi Centre for Legal Policy.
 Abishek has now developed a nascent yet keen interest in the area of public policy, with a focus on primary education.
 Abhishek can be reached at email@example.com

 Prince is currently pursuing the Master’s Programme in Public Policy at the Institute of Public Policy, National Law School of India University, Bengaluru.
 He holds a degree in Bachelor of Technology in Electronics and Communication.
 He was extensively involved with several entrepreneurial projects during his undergraduate studies before he decided to switch his path to pursue his passion for working in the public policy sector.

-He is passionate about Economic Policy, Deveopment Policy, Politics, and International Relations.
+He is passionate about Economic Policy, Development Policy, Politics, and International Relations.
 He loves discussing almost everything.
-You can reach out to him at email@example.com.
+You can reach out to him at firstname.lastname@example.org.
 Alternatively, you can visit his website at www.princegupta.xyz

 Batch of 2018-20